Chincoteague National Wildlife Refuge: Ecology

 Chincoteague Refuge has several habitats ranging from the beach to the marshes.

 Beach

-Beach plants such as the seabeach amaranth grow exposed to shifting sands, limited quantities of fresh water, salt water, and extreme wind and temperature.
+Beach plants such as the threatened seabeach amaranth grow exposed to shifting sands, limited quantities of fresh water, salt water, and extreme wind and temperature.
 In some cases the entire community can be covered by tidal surges.
 The beach's primary function is to feed the hundreds of thousands of shorebirds that migrate to the area every year.
 The shorebirds on the beach often become the main source of food for peregrine falcons.

 Freshwater areas

 There are freshwater wetlands on Assateague Island, although they are brackish instead of fresh, and are normally inhabited by plants with low salt water tolerance.
 Some of the refuge contains manmade freshwater areas called "moist soil management units or impoundments".
 Fourteen of these areas cover 2623 acre, provide submerging and emergent wetland vegetation as food for waterfowl and habitat for other water birds.